 Travel that brings together abundance and life

-The story of Turavita began brewing while walking in the hills of southern France in 2019.
-Experiencing a new culture and exploring the natural world was something that brought us both immense joy.
+The story of Turavita began brewing while walking with Lori in the hills of southern France in 2019.
+Experiencing a new culture and exploring the natural world was something that brought us immense joy.
 It was breathtaking.

 As yoga teachers and world travelers, we want to find a way to integrate yoga practice into travel that expands to include experiences like local cooking, bird watching or hiking.
 Yoga adds to any experience, by allowing us to reflect, to open our hearts to the world, and to think about life and vitality in a wholistic way.